 Tooth Bonding | Eureka, MO

-Tooth bonding, or dental bonding, is a procedure that can turn discolored, cracked, or chipped teeth into a natural-looking, beautiful smile.
+Tooth bonding, or dental bonding, is a dental procedure that can turn discolored, cracked, or chipped teeth into a natural-looking, beautiful smile.
 Though tooth bonding requires multiple visits, it is a relatively simple procedure that frequently does not require patients to be put under the effects of anesthesia.
 It is also less costly than other cosmetic procedures like crowns or veneers, and can restore patients’ confidence.

 What is dental bonding?